Saint Ignatius of LoyolA (1491-1556)

 In May 1521, in the battle between Francis I, King of France and the Province of Navarre, Ignatius was wounded in both legs.
 In hospital he underwent a painful and unsuccessful operation.
 During the long weary weeks of convalescence at home Ignatius read two books, the "Life of Christ" by Rudolph of Saxony and the "Flos Sanetorium", which transformed his life.

-In 1522 he left home went to the shrine of our Lady of Montserrat near Barcelona.
+In 1522, he left home and went.to the shrine of our Lady of Montserrat near Barcelona.
 There he hung his sword and dagger as a pledge of his new consecration to Christ and His Mother.
 For the next year he lived on alms, spending long hours in prayer.
 There he wrote his "spiritual exercises", the most efficient and widely used Retreat Manual today.
 Firm in his determination to serve God, but realizing that first he needed the weapon, of knowledge, he completed his philosophical and theological studies at Paris University.
 There he won six men, all brilliant students.

 The day came when Ignatius and his companions decided to form themselves into a new community.
 After much prayer and consultation Ignatius prepared a document, outlining the new order, to be known as the "Society of Jesus", which was made a religious order by Pope Paul III.